 Perhaps the most useful benefit to lienholders is electronic notification when liens are perfected.
 Lienholders do not need to wait for a paper title in the mail to verify their liens are perfected -- they receive next-day notification electronically, with owner and vehicle information included.
 Other benefits to lienholders include:

-Section 1151.1 requires all lienholders, except individuals and lienholders who are not normally engaged in the business or practice of financing vehicles to enroll in the mandatory ELT Program.
+Section 1151.1 of the Pennsylvania Vehicle Code requires all lienholders, except individuals and lienholders who are not normally engaged in the business or practice of financing vehicles, to enroll in the mandatory ELT Program.
 Lenders who offer the service of vehicle financing to customers are considered to be engaged in the business or practice of financing vehicles.

-Visit the Motor Vehicle Information Center on PennDOT's Driver and Vehicle Services website, www.dmv.state.pa.us.
+Visit the Motor Vehicle Information Center on PennDOT's Driver and Vehicle Services website, www.dmv.pa.gov.
 Click on the Electronic Lien and Title Program link, and download Form MV-37 (Application for Enrollment/Change in Electronic Lien and Title System).
-Then, follow the instructions on the form.
+Follow the instructions on the form.

 Do vehicle dealers need to be enrolled in the mandatory ELT Program?